Third Wheel: How Third Parties Can Become Relevant

 Remember back to a time when you were a third wheel in your life.
 What were you thinking and feeling at the time?

-But for me, who has been a third wheel many times, it’s a feeling of being on the outside looking in.
+For me, who has been a third wheel many times, it’s a feeling of being on the outside looking in.
 An unwanted, unimportant, or ignored aspect of whatever dynamic the situation is.

 But how would it happen?
 Could it happen?
 And what would need to change for a third party to impact our politics?